-Welcome to Blender, the free and open source 3D creation suite.
+Welcome to Blender!
+Blender is a free and open-source 3D creation suite.

-Blender is a cross-platform application, running on Linux, macOS, and MS-Windows systems.
-Blender also has relatively small memory and drive requirements compared to other 3D creation suites.
+Being a cross-platform application, Blender runs on Linux, macOS, as well as Windows systems.
+It also has relatively small memory and drive requirements compared to other 3D creation suites.
 Its interface uses OpenGL to provide a consistent experience across all supported hardware and platforms.

 Check out the User Stories page on the Blender website for more examples.